The Rt. Rev. Brian R Seage, Bishop

 1) If any of you are making masks, would you consider giving them to our Navajo brothers and sisters?
 If so, let me know and I can meet you at the church office.
 I will send them out to Good Shepherd which, as you know, is on the Reservation.

 Thank you again for your generosity.
-Let's please share with those who are in need.
+It was good to see so many of you at church this past weekend.
+Let’s continue to take care of ourselves and to share with those who are in need.

 CREATE A FACE MASK SHIELD FOR OUR HEROES IN THE HOSPITALS